fpachet/max_entropy_music/README.md

 ## Implementation

-There are two implementations of the model: a slow one, using Python loops, and a fast one, using Numpy.
-The slow version is useful to understand the model and the approach.
+There are two implementations of the model: a _pedagogical_ one, using Python loops, and a _fast_ one, using NumPy.
+The pedagogical version is useful to understand the model and the approach.
 The fast version is about 100 times faster and is useful for training and generating melodies.

 The Numpy implementation references equations as they are numbered in [this paper]( https://static-content.springer.com/esm/art%3A10.1038%2Fs41598-017-08028-4/MediaObjects/41598_2017_8028_MOESM49_ESM.pdf).

-## Features
+## Examples

-- Both a pedagogical and an efficient implementation of a Maximum Entropy model for melody generation.
-The two implementations are equivalent.
-The pedagogical implementation is useful to understand the approach and the model.
-The efficient implementation is about 100 X faster, and is useful for trying examples
-- Examples on MIDI files and character sequences
+The model is applicable to the generation of any type of sequences.
+It is trained on a single training sequence, such as melodies, chord sequences, or character strings.

+The `examples` directory contains examples for each type of sequences.

 ## Installation

+The installation of the project is done using pip.
+The following steps will guide you through the installation process.
+It installs several Python packages, so it is best to create a virtual environment before installing the project.

 1. Clone the repository:
 ```bash